The Info Window

 Select the contest from which you want to derive your new goals, and OK out.
 Once imported you can edit the goals as outlined above, and optionally export them to a Goals file.

-Importing Goals (Developer notes for manual editors)
+Importing Goals (Developer notes)

 For the goal import files: